 The Purchaser may claim to have the defect removed by being delivered a new thing or a replaced component part also in cases where the defect can be removed but the product cannot be used because of a repeated occurrence of the defect after repair or a larger number of defects.
 In such cases, the Purchaser may and can withdraw from the agreement.

-If being delivered a new product, the Purchaser returns the original product back to GD (along with all accessories delivered together with the product itself) and does so at GD’s cost.
+If being delivered a new product, the Purchaser returns the original product back to GDM (along with all accessories delivered together with the product itself) and does so at GDM’s cost.

 Purchasers failing to report the defect without undue delay after the defect could have been identified by the Purchaser had the product been examined in due course and with sufficient care will not be adjudicated by court the rights under improper performance.
 The same applies also to a hidden defect not reported without undue delay after the defect could have been identified by the Purchaser had the product been examined with sufficient care, however, not later than within two years after the product has been delivered to the Purchaser.

 8. Quality Warranty

 In providing the quality warranty, GDM undertakes that the product in question will be fit for the ordinary purpose or will preserve the ordinary characteristics.
 The same applies also to the warranty period or best before date indicated on the packaging or advertised.
 The warranty may as well be arranged with reference to individual component parts of a product.

 The warranty period commences on the day the product is delivered to the Purchaser.
 If the product is to be shipped to the Purchaser as agreed in the agreement, the warranty period commences only on the day the product is shipped to the designated place.
 If the purchased product is to be put into operation by a party other than GDM, the warranty period commences only on the day the product is put into operation, provided that the respective service of putting the product into operation is ordered by the Purchaser no later than within three weeks after the product is received and that necessary assistance and co-operation of the Purchaser to render this service are provided.